KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 -  An alternative to WYSIWYG is provided.
 For example, the ability to specify different screen and printer fonts in a text editor.

+See :doc:`typography </style/typography>` for more information on how to avoid hardcoded font sizes and :doc:`labels </style/writing/labels>` for more details about labels.

 Testing
 ^^^^^^^